 Retest, and continue the process until salt levels are back in the optimal range.

 If you test your pool water and find that salt levels are too low, you’re in luck.
 This is quite possibly the easiest problem to fix with a salt water pool.
 All you need to do is … add more salt!

 Add a little salt, wait a few hours for it to dissipate, then retest your pool water.
 If salt levels are back to normal, you’re done.
 If they’re still too low, repeat the process until you get the result you need.

 Are You Ready to Take Your Pool Water Testing up a Notch?

-While chlorine and pH are the primary components of ideal pool water, if that’s all you’ve been testing for, it’s time to broaden your testing range.
+If all you’ve been testing for is chlorine and pH, it’s time to broaden your testing range.
 All of these additional substances are simple to test for, even if you’re a novice pool owner.

 With instant test strips, easy-to-use liquid test kits, and a little discipline in your maintenance schedule, you can take control of your pool water, prevent a lot of problems and expense, and keep your pool beautiful and swimmable all season long.